-After a bad start I decided that I did want to be involved in meetings and did enjoy making decisions on behalf of my manager so I came up with a plan that would help me be prepared to represent my manager at the drop of a hat and with confidence.
-Here is that plan…
+After a bad start, I decided that I did want to be involved in meetings and did enjoy making decisions on behalf of my manager so I came up with a plan that would help me be prepared to represent my manager at the drop of a hat and with confidence.
+How should assistants represent their boss at a meeting?
+Here is that plan.

 Have regular meetings with your manager